 In order to effectively implement the revised curriculum in the classroom, a structure for high quality responsive teaching has been created with a clear programme for professional development for all staff (see below).

 The Journey of our Curriculum

-Since 2015, The Winchcombe School has followed the Cornerstones Curriculum.
+In 2015, The Winchcombe School started to follow The Cornerstones Curriculum.
 By introducing it we felt that we were able to deliver an enriching, topic-based approach which provided a broad and balanced curriculum linked to the National Curriculum.